Nicky Jam: 2018–present: "X" single and Íntimo

 His collaboration with J Balvin, "X", peaked at number 41 on the Billboard Hot 100.
 The music video for "X" drew comparisons to Sean Paul's "I'm Still in Love with You" and Drake's "Hotline Bling".
 The video debuted at the number one spot on YouTube's global music chart and amassed more than 200 million views in two weeks.
 Nicky Jam performed the song with J Balvin on The Tonight Show Starring Jimmy Fallon while Jimmy Fallon danced onstage with the two singers.
 Reacting to the success of the song, Nicky Jam divulged, "I knew our music was going to be big, but I didn't think it was going to be the way it is now."
 Nicky Jam collaborated with Will Smith, Diplo and Era Istrefi for the official 2018 FIFA World Cup anthem, "Live It Up".
 The song received mixed reviews, as critics derided the song's "generic message".
 Nicky Jam starred in the Netflix biographical series Nicky Jam: El Ganador, which explored the artist's struggles with drug addiction and his rise to fame and premiered in November 2018.

 In October 2019, Nicky Jam previewed the release of his documentary, Behind Nicky Jam's Íntimo, which was produced through Apple Music.
 He released the album Íntimo on November 1, 2019.
 It contained the singles "X", "Atrévete" featuring Sech, and "Whine Up" featuring Anuel AA.
 Billboard called the album "17 songs of pure reggaeton magic".
 In November 2019, he renewed his contract with Sony Music Latin.
 He collaborated with Daddy Yankee on the song "Muévelo" which samples Jamaican dancehall artist Ini Kamoze's 1994 hit, "Here Comes the Hotstepper".
 The video, filmed in Miami, serves as an homage to the period in the 1990s in which reggaeton was criminalized in Puerto Rico.
 The song appeared on the soundtrack for the film Bad Boys for Life.
-Nicky Jam played villan Zway-Lo in the film, which was released on January 17, 2020.
+Nicky Jam played villain Zway-Lo in the film, which was released on January 17, 2020.
 In March 2020, Nicky Jam was honored with the annual Career Achievement Award at the Premios Tu Música Urbano 2020 hosted by Telemundo.
 Nicky Jam appeared on Bad Bunny's surprise album Las que no iban a salir, released in May 2020.

 In August 2021, Jam announced that his first official post-pandemic tour will kick off in early 2022.
 The 'Infinity' Tour will visit major cities across the U.S. and Canada, starting Feb.
 3, 2022, at Boston's Agganis Arena.